laravel/docs/broadcasting.md

 <a name="supported-drivers"></a>
 #### Supported Drivers

 By default, Laravel includes two server-side broadcasting drivers for you to choose from: [Pusher Channels](https://pusher.com/channels) and [Ably](https://ably.io).
-However, community driven packages such as [laravel-websockets](https://beyondco.de/docs/laravel-websockets/getting-started/introduction) provide additional broadcasting drivers that do not require commercial broadcasting providers.
+However, community driven packages such as [laravel-websockets](https://beyondco.de/docs/laravel-websockets/getting-started/introduction) and [soketi](https://docs.soketi.app/) provide additional broadcasting drivers that do not require commercial broadcasting providers.

 > {tip} Before diving into event broadcasting, make sure you have read Laravel's documentation on [events and listeners](/docs/{{version}}/events).